-This species is known from Guyana, Suriname and French Guiana.
-In Guyana it is known only from the type locality ("area north of Acarai Mountains, west of New River (ca. 02°N; 58°W), Rupununi District, Guyana") in extreme southern Guyana (Duellman and Hoogmoed, 1992).
-It is widespread in Suriname and French Guiana (Lescure and Marty (2001) provide a dot-map of the distribution in French Guiana).
+This species is known from French Guiana and southern Guyana.
+In Guyana it is known only from the type locality of "area north of Acarai Mountains, west of New River, Rupununi District, Guyana" in extreme southern Guyana (Duellman and Hoogmoed 1992).
+It is presumed to occur in Suriname, but has not yet recorded (Ouboter and Jairam 2012).

 Habitat and Ecology

 This species inhabits lowland primary forest.
 They breed in very small tree holes in the canopy of the forest.
 Females feed the tadpoles by depositing unfertilised eggs in the tree holes.
 The larvae are oophagous.

 This species is often heard in the forest, but is difficult to see as it occurs very high up in the trees.
 Calling males were estimated at a density of 0.9 km-2 in primary forest in French Guiana (P. Gaucher pers. comm.).

 Clear-cutting of the forest might be a threat to this species in the future, but at present its habitat is generally secure.